 GeorgiaVIEW Tutorials and Quick Guides

-GeorgiaVIEW interactive tutorials and quick guides are available for learning how to use the tools in GeorgiaVIEW and related 3rd party software.
-Topics such as Quizzing, Discussions, Grade Book, WebEx, SoftChalk, Turnitin are located in GC's Intranet and require you to be logged into your GC Unify account.
-From the Unify page, the path is Campus Resources tab > Intranet Entrance > Faculty Resources > Software Tutorials.
+GeorgiaVIEW tutorials and quick guides are available for learning how to use the tools in GeorgiaVIEW and related 3rd party software.
+Topics such as Quizzing, Discussions, Grade Book, and WebEx are located in this Faculty Resources course, which require you to be logged into your GeorgiaVIEW account.
+If you are not already enrolled in the course, you can enroll yourself by clicking on the Self Registration tab from the GeorgiaVIEW homepage, then click on the Center for Teaching and Learning Faculty Resources link.

 The Center for Teaching and Learning offers workshops and personalized support for: